 Most sleep specialists and physicians advise that fitness trackers can give you handy insights but aren’t reliable enough to predict or detect sleep apnea, nor are they a foundational part of the approach they might recommend.
 However, there may be benefits, especially if you already wear a smartwatch or fitness ring and aren’t purchasing one solely to help with your sleep apnea.
 These include:

 - Tracking sleep patterns and habits: Fitness watches have varied features, but most can record the number of times you wake up a night, the total hours of sleep or REM achieved, variations in your heart rate, or drops in your blood oxygen levels.
+These metrics are often aggregated into a sleep score that allows you to follow the trends and set clear goals with your sleep.

 - Contributing to efforts to become more physically active and healthy: Many people use fitness trackers to help embed new habits like walking a minimum number of steps, losing excess body weight, or burning more calories during the day.